1. Vaccination – the artificial stimulation of an antibody-mediated immune response

 Unlike live vaccines, inactivated vaccines are made from killed microorganisms or parts of microorganisms that are no longer able to proliferate.
 Consequently, the immune response is slower and less intense.
-Therefore, additional substances (adjuvants) are usually required in order to stimulate the necessary immune response and regular booster vaccinations are necessary.
-Inactivated vaccines have the advantage that unwanted side-effects or symptoms of disease are less common.
+Therefore, additional substances (adjuvants) are usually required to stimulate the necessary immune response and regular booster vaccinations are necessary.
+Inactivated vaccines have the advantage that unwanted side effects or symptoms are less common.

 2. Coronavirus (SARS-CoV-2) and immunity

 But what about immunity in the context of coronavirus (SARS-CoV-2)?
-Since there is still no effective vaccine, this raises the question of what we know so far about natural immunity to SARS-CoV-2 or how it can be measured.
 Studies indicate that infection results in the production of typical antibodies.
-The presence of these antibodies forms the basis for the antibody detection test, which is used to determine whether a person has been infected with coronavirus.
+The presence of these antibodies forms the basis for the antibody detection test, which is used to determine whether a person has been infected with the coronavirus.
 More information about coronavirus antibodies and the methods used to detect them can be found in the Data4Life article on antibodies.

-There is general agreement among scientists that people who produce antibodies (immunoglobulin G or IgG) are protected against a second infection.
+There is general agreement among scientists that most people who produce antibodies (immunoglobulin G or IgG) are protected against a second infection.
 The question is: how long does this protection last?
-Because we have only known about this particular coronavirus for nine months or so, we still don’t know for sure.
+Because we have only known about this particular coronavirus for a short period of time, we still don’t know for sure.
 Based on studies of previous coronaviruses such as SARS-CoV (identified in 2002) and MERS-CoV (the virus responsible for Middle Eastern Respiratory Syndrome), it was initially assumed that antibody-mediated immunity against the current coronavirus would last for two to three years at least .
-However, more recent studies published in “Nature Medicine” in the middle of June suggest that antibodies may only last two to three months , especially in people with milder symptoms.
+However, more recent studies published in “Nature Medicine” in the middle of June 2020 suggest that antibodies may only last two to three months , especially in people with milder symptoms.